Thesis Overview:

 Kelly Moes

 Timescapes of Health, Illness and Care, Dr. Katherine Kenny, Dr. Mia Harrison, Dr. Anthony K.J.
-Smith, Timescapes of Health, Illness and Care, Springer Nature, Singapore, 2025, pp. [forthcoming]
+Smith, Timescapes of Health, Illness and Care, chapter 11, Springer Nature, Singapore, 2025, [preprint, forthcoming]